alphagov/inside-government-admin-guide/your-account/logging-in.md

    ![Get an account 5](get-an-account-5.png)

-* Next enter your your official government email address and your chosen passphrase.
+* Next enter your official government email address and your chosen passphrase.

    ![Logging in 1](logging-in.png)